Secure application architecture basics: separation, configuration, and access

 application/.
 This is a problem because of a wee little vulnerability dubbed path traversal.

-images/ folder of our insecure application, that went up one directory using
+images/ folder of your insecure application via an uploaded file, that went up one directory using

 cd ../ and then sent everything it found to the attacker, on repeat.
 Eventually, it would reach the root application directory and access the